Potential Impact: What Could Lead to a Waste Storage Accident?

 On November 19, 2020, SFL had radiation biologist, Ian Fairlie PhD, lecture on the safety of living near a nuclear power plants.
-Dr. Fairlie described some recent thinking about tritium, a radioactive isotope of hydrogen, which is released in large quantities by nuclear facilites – even at closed plants like San Onofre.
-The summary of his comments are followed by refernces to his report.
+Dr. Fairlie described some recent thinking about tritium, a radioactive isotope of hydrogen, which is released in large quantities by nuclear facilities – even at closed plants like San Onofre.
+The summary of his comments are followed by references to his report.

 Dr. Shaun Burnie Webinar

 Stream the Interview!
 Shaun Burnie, senior nuclear specialist with Greenpeace Germany, focuses on nuclear policy in East Asia, nuclear fuel cycle issues, and nuclear power plant safety (Read Bio).
 Burnie discusses the radioactive water problem and the impacts of our nuclear power industry on the environment and people.

 Stream the Interview!
 Appointed by Anthony Fauci, Dr. Mosier chaired the first National Institution of Health AIDS review committee.
 At the forefront of infectious disease, he frequently collaborates with the World Health Organization (WHO), ANRS, UC San Diego, Scripps and other critical scientific organizations.

 Fukushima: Ongoing Lessons for California